 - Enjoy opportunities for networking and connecting with other therapists who share a desire to bring the natural world into clients’ healing and growth

-- Become a part of a growing network of Austin-area ecotherapists
+- Become a part of the Austin-area Ecotherapist Collaborative, a growing network of Austin-area ecotherapists

 - Enjoy restorative and relaxing time in nature for personal and professional nourishment

 - New this year: Guest ecotherapist Jeneke Lesak, LMSW, LCDCi, will share how she began integrating ecotherapy into her clinical work in Austin